Bira/octopus-carnival/_drafts/lphr-scene-13.md

 - 8 onyxes, each worth $250, for a total of $2000 worth of gems.
 - A rare sacred text for the dead god Aroden, worth $1000, in the museum offices where he was working when the alarm was raised.

-# The Silver Ravens (End of Adventure)

-Includes Sentinel bonuses.

-- Rank: 4/5
-- Focus: Secrecy
-- Members: 22
-- Supporters: 28
-- Population: 11900
-- Treasury: $9400
-- Min.
-Treasury: $200
-- Notoriety: 5
-- Org Skills:
-  - Loyalty: 14
-  - Secrecy: 17
-  - Security: 14
-- Actions: 2
-- Max Teams: 3+1
-- Danger Rating: 20
-- Active Events:
-- Teams:
-  - Crow Sisters (bonus team)
-    - Tier: 1
-    - Members: 3
-    - Actions: Earn Money, Gather Information
-  - Freedom Fighters
-    - Tier: 1
-    - Members: 6
-    - Actions: Reduce Danger
-  - Sneaks
-    - Tier: 1
-    - Members: 3
-    - Actions: Secure Cache.
-  - Rumormongers
-    - Tier: 2
-    - Members 6
-    - Actions: Gather Information, Spread Disinformation
-- Allies:
-  - Laria Longroad
-    - +2 to Recruit Supporters as long as she's a member.
-    - Leadership-12, Streetwise-12
-  - Rexus Victocora
-    - -1 Notoriety per Upkeep phase as long as he's a member.
-    - Administration-12, Public Speaking-12
-  - Vendalfek
-    - Grants use of the Spread Disinformation action even if no other team does the same.
-    - If a team does grant the action, gives a +2 bonus to the skill roll for the action.
-- Officers:
-  - Demagogue: Rosalia
-    - May use complimentary skills on Loyalty checks.
-    - Skills: Propaganda, Public Speaking, Leadership.
-  - Partisan: Laria Longroad
-    - May use complimentary skills on Security checks.
-    - Skills: Strategy, Leadership, Tactics.
-  - Recruiters: Urist; Arthur
-    - May use complimentary skills on checks for recruiting supporters.
-    - Adds rebellion rank to the number of recruited supporters, and this stacks with multiple recruiters.
-    - Skills: Public Speaking, Streetwise, Savoir-Faire.
-  - Sentinel: Jade
-    - Occupying this post gives a +1 to the rebellion's non-focused skills.
-    - May use complimentary skills on any check used to resolve an Event.
-    - Skills: any of the ones listed for the appropriate category.
-  - Spymaster: Jania
-    - May use complimentary skills on Secrecy checks.
-    - Skills: Intelligence Analysis, Streetwise, Administration.
-  - Strategist: Rexus
-    - Occupying this position grants a bonus action.
-May use its complimentary skills on the bonus action.
-    - Skills: Strategy, Tactics, Administration.

 [1]: {{ "/2020/01/24/old-school-movement.html" | relative_url }}